 Meet the superfoods!!
 Crazy high in nutrition and act like powerful multi-vitamins for the body.
 They are somewhat magical in nature.

-Rich in vitamins and minerals (magnesium, iron, flavonoids, phosphorous and calcium), raw cocoa is also high in antioxidants.
+Rich in vitamins and minerals (magnesium, iron, flavonoids, phosphorus and calcium), raw cocoa is also high in antioxidants.
 So good for us.
 (Buy only organic and fair trade.
 The commercial chocolate industry has one of the worst reputations for using child slavery in the world.
 In 2014, the International Labour Organization, commissioned by the UN, documented over 2 million children forced to work in inhumane conditions on cocoa farms in West Africa alone.
 Buying certified fair trade chocolate ensures that the labourers used in the cultivation and production of the chocolate were paid fair wages, worked in decent conditions and were of proper working age, buy certified fair trade chocolate.

 Vegan Protein power